- Review Process

 It’s the diligent dad that stays at the nest to protect and aerate the eggs by fanning water over them.
 Still, many eggs fail due to predators, sudden shifts in water temperature, and fungal infections.

 Hatching in Smallmouth Bass takes 4-10 days.
-It then takes an additional 12 days for the young to absorb the yolk sac.
+It then takes an additional 12 days for the young to absorb the yolk sac (scroll down).
 5-7 days after hatching the young will begin to leave the nest.
 The male will continue to guard them (young are small black spots) until they eventually wander off too far for him to keep track of all them.
 Males often return to the same area to nest in subsequent years.